How to sleep when expecting

 The raised area on the Cozy Bump makes room for your uterus WITHOUT letting it hang down unsupported.
 This is critical for safety - without this customized support, you should not sleep on your stomach at any time after your first trimester of pregnancy.

-When learning how to sleep when pregnant during each trimester, your belly support needs will also change.
+When learning how to sleep when expecting during each trimester, your belly support needs will also change.
 For this reason, the air ring that surrounds the bump area is its own separate dedicated air chamber so you change the chamber size for maximum support and comfort.

 Best of all, the Cozy Bump itself is made of the same baby-safe material that is used to make baby inflatables, so you can sleep safe and sound knowing that your baby is resting safely with you.